Zarcolio/grepaddr/README.md

 optional arguments:
   -h, --help      show this help message and exit -fqdn           Extract fully qualified domain names.
-  --iana          Extract FQDNs with TLDs registered with IANA, use with -fqdn.
+  --iana          Extract FQDNs with IANA registered TLDs, use with -fqdn.
   --private       Extract FQDNs with TLDs for private use, use with -fqdn.
   -ipv4           Extract IP version 4 addresses.
   -cidr4          Extract IP version 4 addresses in CIDR notation.